 Testing and Treatment

-Health care providers use blood tests to detect viral hepatitis in their patients.
+Blood tests are used to detect viral hepatitis.
 The virus can be detected even if a person has no symptoms.
 In the case of HBV, the test result can help determine if a person has been infected and, if not, whether he or she would benefit from vaccination.
-If an antibody test is positive for HCV, a follow-up test must be done to determine if the person is still infected, or has resolved the infection.
+If an HCV test is positive, a follow-up test must be done to determine if the person is still infected, or has resolved the infection.